 The PC-3, along with the PC-2 and PC-4, easily represents the best of what Pocket Computers have to offer.
 In fact, although the PC-4 beats the PC-3 in cost and convenience and the PC-2 just crushes everything under its raw oozing muscle, the 4K PC-3 makes a decently fast, amply provisioned, good all-around system -- especially when paired up with all the compatible peripherals Sharp made and Tandy didn't import!
-Many people will talk in reverent tones about the Sharp CE-125, a very cleverly designed printer and microcassette recorder combination which looks super-neat in its matching case, but unfortunately was another evil NiCad-based contraption that I have recently learned works well to prop my closet open ('cuz when the battery goes toes up it sure don't do squat else).
+Many people will talk in reverent tones about the Sharp CE-125, a very cleverly designed printer and microcassette recorder combination which looks super-neat in its matching case, but unfortunately was another evil NiCad-based contraption that I've recently learned works well to prop my closet open (because when the battery dies it's no good for anything else).
 Instead, I rave about the Sharp CE-126P, another cassette/printer combo which can be powered with AA batteries, using the same thermal printer paper as the PC-3's own native printer.
-This stylish portable device is not hard to find on the used market -- I own two, both purchased from eBay originally -- and because it is a relatively unknown device does not command a large price.
+This stylish portable device is not hard to find on the used market -- I own two, both purchased from eBay originally -- and because it's a relatively unknown device doesn't command a large price.
 A PC-3 and a CE-126 are a hard-to-beat combination for a small desktop print terminal or for running printed tallies off of calculations, and the built-in cassette interface is a nice bonus.
 Need something to run off raffle tickets?
 Need to spin out numbers on paper without waiting for Excel or Mathematica to start up?
 Want a receipt printer that's a little more than an adding machine?
 You can't beat this combo for size or convenience.

 Another outstanding find, but a tough one, is the small 2.5" CE-140F pocket floppy drive.
 Although the media is weird, you get a comfy 64K per side, enough to jam just about anything you want on a single disk.
 Finally, the (much later) EA-128C and EA-129C can be used as a link cable between the PC-3 and any Sharp system with the same 11-pin I/O.